thenameisvicky/app-mdRunner/vault/Browser Engine.md

 date: 2025-10-27
 ---

+## Introduction

+This document describes about Browser Engine not Search Engine i have explained about the core concept about browser engine - chromium.
+This document helps you understand the vast architecture, I have only explained what is most needed if you wanna go all in you can refer the documents that i pinned in the EOF.

 ## How the UI bundle reaches the browser?

 - DNS resolution getting the destination IP (where the build is located)- wanna know how? take a look at **Networking card**.
 - The browser uses https or http to talk to the destination IP.
 - HTTPS uses TLS(Transport Layer Security) -- ensuring the connection is encrypted and secure.
-- A TCP connection is established via 3-way handskake (SYNC, SYNC-ACK, ACK).
+- A TCP connection is established via 3-way handskake (SYN, SYN-ACK, ACK).
 - After TCP connection Acknowledged the browser sends a request for the resource Get/HTTPS/1.1 host: arkasoft.ai.
-- The DNS Authoritive gets the request and route it to the server or CDN according to the configuration.
+- The DNS Authoritive resolves with destination IP and request is sent by Browser Process, the server or CDN receives the request and returns the Build file in Chunks.
-- The CDN returns pre built HTML, CSS and JS files to the browser.
 - Those files will be downloaded in the browser.

 ## Chromium Multi-Process Architecture